Jainambasra4/mysite/jainambasra/content/chronicle/chronicleone.md

 title: "MS Cybersecurity: My Journey from India to the U.S. 🎓🔐"
 description: "A deep dive into my experience as an international student studying cybersecurity at UMBC, featured in Saman Fatima's podcast 'Off the Record with Saman - Student Abroad'."
 date: 2025-02-07T11:30:03+00:00
-cover: "cover-image.jpg"
 weight: 101
 cover:
   image: "/chronicle/podcast.jpg"
 hideSummary: false
 searchHidden: true
 ShowReadingTime: true
 ShowBreadCrumbs: true
-ShowPostNavLinks: true
+ShowPostNavLinks: false
 ShowWordCount: true
 ShowRssButtonInSectionTermList: true
 ---

 # 🎙️ Mastering Cybersecurity: My Journey from India to the U.S. 🎓🔐

-> *"Cybersecurity is not about technology, it’s about humans who misues technology."*
+> *"Cybersecurity is not about technology; it’s about humans who misuse technology."*

 ## 🎧 Featured on *Off the Record with Saman - Student Abroad*